F-I-D-O/Manuals/Programming/Java/Java Workflow.md

 - language level should be the same as target jdk: `File` -> `Project Structure...` -> `Modules` -> `Language Level`

+## Compilation
+Everything is compiled in the background automatically.
+However, if we need to compile manually using maven, e.g., to activate certain pluginns, we need to:

 # Set Java version for project
 There are two options to set:
 - *source* version determines the least version of java that supports all language tools used in the source code.
 It is the least version that can be used to **compile** the source code.